anderly/Expansive/README.md

 # Expansive

-A powerful string expansion library for .NET that you never knew you always wanted.
+A powerful string expansion library for .NET you never knew you always wanted.

+# Release 1.3 Notes
+- Added Dynamic ConfigurationManager wrapper class "Config" which can be used to extract app settings and connection strings with automatic expansion support.

 # Release 1.2 Notes